Dorit Kemsley May Face Arrest If She’s A No-Show At A Hearing, Husband Allegedly Owes $1.2M Business Loan

-Real Housewives of Beverly Hills star, Dorit Kemsley may be facing jail time for “contempt of court” if she does not show up for a hearing on September 5 in a Los Angeles courtroom, reports The Daily Mail.
+Real Housewives of Beverly Hills star Dorit Kemsley may face jail time for “contempt of court” if she does not show up for a hearing on September 5 in a Los Angeles courtroom, reports The Daily Mail.

-The reality star was recently notified she must attend the court hearing with her family’s financial records in hand or she could be arrested.
+The reality star was recently notified that she must attend the court hearing with her family’s financial records in hand or she could be arrested.

 “If you fail to appear at the time and place specified in this order, you may be subject to arrest and punishment for contempt of court, and the court may make an order requiring you to pay the reasonable attorney fees incurred by the judgment creditor in this proceeding,” the document reads.

 The couple was slapped with a lawsuit from Nico Kirzis.
-The music manager alleged Dorit’s husband PK, owes him $1.2 million from a business deal in 2011.
+The music manager alleged that Dorit’s husband, PK, owes him $1.2 million from a business deal in 2011.
 While PK paid back $250,000, Kirzis still would like to receive the remaining payment of $1,235,573.66.

 The Bravo star has previously admitted to freezing her bank accounts due to PK’s ongoing legal battle.
 The couple can not touch their funds until the September court date.